 The internal vibrator is a central tool for proper concrete compaction of fresh concrete.
 Its use determines the strength, durability, and the later fracture behavior of structural elements.
-This knowledge is not only relevant to new construction: in concrete demolition, special demolition, as well as gutting and cutting, the achieved degree of compaction influences the choice of methods and tools—for example when using concrete demolition shears or hydraulic rock and concrete splitters from Darda GmbH.
+This knowledge is not only relevant to new construction: in concrete demolition, special demolition, as well as gutting and cutting, the achieved degree of compaction influences the choice of methods and tools – for example when using concrete demolition shears or hydraulic rock and concrete splitters from Darda GmbH.
 Those who use the internal vibrator correctly lay the foundation for predictable concrete behavior over the entire life cycle, right through to deconstruction.
+In addition, sound compaction minimizes permeability and surface defects, stabilizes reinforcement cover, and reduces repair needs over the service life.

-An internal vibrator is an internal concrete compactor, also called a poker vibrator.
+An internal vibrator is an internal concrete compactor, also called a poker vibrator, immersion vibrator, or needle vibrator.
 In the vibrator head, unbalanced masses rotate at high frequency and generate vibrations.
 These vibrations temporarily liquefy the cement paste, release entrapped air, and reduce friction between aggregates.
 The result is a homogeneously compacted, low-void concrete structure with good surface imprint and reliable reinforcement cover.
 Typical are compact head diameters, flexible hoses, and drive variants in electric, pneumatic, or hydraulic versions.
+Correctly matched frequency and amplitude prevent segregation while ensuring sufficient compaction energy throughout the cross-section.

 Design and operating principle